How to Create a Membership Website

 The retention rate is one of the most important metrics in the online industry.

-It represents a number to the percent of those who use your app or Website an X number of days after the installation.
+It represents the percentage of those who use your app or website for a certain number of days after the installation.

 To measure the retention (& a bit more), you could use these metrics:

-- % of members, who’ve engaged with the content you provided the first time.
+- % of members who engaged with the content you provided the first time.

-- % of members, who’ve come back to the website the next day.
+- % of members who came back to your website the next day.

-- % of members, who’ve come back to the 7th day.
+- % of members who came back on the 7th day.

-- % of members, who’ve canceled their Subscription the next month.
+- % of members who canceled their subscription the next month.

-If you’ll find out that your retention rate is lower than you want it to be, here are a couple of ways how you can improve it:
+If you’ll find out that your retention rate to br lower than you want it to be, here are a couple of ways to improve it: